lene/audpl/README.md

 ##Usage

 `$ python3 main.py -f|--file <graph definition file>`

 e.g.

 `$ python3 main.py -f graph.txt`

 to solve for the example data supplied with the problem.
+The program will print the questions asked in the assignment along with their answers (for the graph you pass it, of course).

 ###Data format
 The graph is given as a list of edges which is separated by whitespace (and optionally commas).